-The Soft Pedal Depth setting adjusts the extent to which the soft (left) pedal of the CA98/CA78 digital piano softens desirable for players to increase or decrease the value of this setting to suit their playing style.
+The Soft Pedal Depth setting adjusts the extent to which the soft (left) pedal of the NV5 hybrid digital piano softens the sound of played notes.

-While the default value is intended to replicate the effectiveness of a concert grand Una Corda pedal, it may be
+While the default value is intended to replicate the effectiveness of a concert grand Una Corda pedal, it may be desirable for players to increase or decrease the value of this setting to suit their playing style.